 Here are the typical tasks to be performed on any given day for residential or commercial work:

-¨ Study the plans, check to see if the project is on schedule, and within budget.
+¨ Study the plans, and check to see if the project is on schedule, and within budget.

 ¨ Hire subcontractors as needed and tell them what you expect.